 ・Understand the state of efforts

 FY 2020 results

 Follow-up of suppliers who need confirmation for details.

 The TOTO Group has multiple channels to receive inquiries, questions, requests or comments regarding TOTO from the stakeholders (consumers, clients, and employees ).

 The TOTO Group has established a hotline to receive reports on compliance and human rights issues.
 Anonymous reports are accepted, and the name of the person making the report is kept strictly confidential.
 We adequately confirm the facts about the issues reported, and if we recognize a problem, we will implement measures as a remedy.

 TOTO has a system of internal and external hotlines.
 The system can be used by TOTO Group employees in Japan as well as trading partners of the group's companies.

 【TOTO Group (Overseas)】

-In China and Singapore, we have established an external reporting desk targeting the employees there.
+We have established an external reporting desk targeting the employees for example in China and the United States.
 Currently, we are discussing and promoting the introduction to other regions.